 MOD INS/MLA/118A6A2/6

-5.501A The allocation of the band 13.4-13.75 GHz to the space research service on a primary basis is limited to active spaceborne sensors.
+5.501A The allocation of the band 13.4-13.75 GHz to the space research service on a primary basis is limited to active spaceborne sensors, as well as satellite systems, operating in the space research service (space-to-Earth, space-to-space) to relay data from space stations in the geostationary-satellite orbit to associated earth stations and space stations in the non-geostationary-satellite orbit, for which information for advance publication has been received by the Bureau prior to 27 November 2015.
 Other uses of the band by the space research service are on a secondary basis.
-(WRC-97)
+(WRC-15)

 APPENDIX 7 (REV.WRC-12)